Khalida Jarrar: Career

-Health problem
+Health

 Jarrar has suffered from bouts of deep vein thrombosis, and her lawyer has expressed concern that appropriate medical care for her condition might not be available in an Israeli prison.
 In July 2010, Jarrar was informed by a doctor that tests indicated she needed an urgent brain scan to establish an exact neurological diagnosis.
 Since the medical equipment to make the diagnosis was not available in the West Bank, where she was then detained, she was informed that the PNA's Health Ministry would cover the costs of her hospitalization in Amman, but not in Israel.
 As a member of the Palestinian Legislative Council, expatriation for medical tests should, she was assured, could be arranged.
-An Israeli official for the Civil Administration of the West Bank, said there was no security threat were she to be treated in Jordan.
+An Israeli official for the Civil Administration of the West Bank said there was no security threat were she to be treated in Jordan.
 On August 29, she was denied transit to Jordan via the Allenby Bridge, and Shin Bet stated that she was a security threat to the region.
 Former European Parliament vice president Luisa Morgantini called on the European Parliament to intervene by requesting that Israel allow Jarrar to go to Amman for the necessary medical treatment.
 Subsequently, she was allowed, later that year, to travel to Amman for treatment.